-The Environment Agency recommends that developers should refer to: othe Position statement on the Definition of Waste: Development Industry Code of Practice and; oThe Environmental regulations page on GOV.UK city we're all proud of
+The Environment Agency recommends that developers should refer to: othe Position statement on the Definition of Waste: Development Industry Code of Practice and; oThe Environmental regulations page on GOV.UK

 Where a condition specified in this decision notice requires any further details to be submitted for approval, please note that an application fee will be payable at the time such details are submitted to the City Council.
 A form is available from the City Council for this purpose.